 Andy Green holds a number of Chairman, Non-Executive Director and advisory roles, linked by his passion for how technology transforms business and our daily lives.

 He chairs IG Group plc, a global leader in online trading and the Digital Catapult, an initiative to help grow the UK Digital Economy.
-He is a Senior Independent Director at Avanti plc, a global broadband satellite operator.
-He is advisory Chairman at npGroup, which offers technical resourcing solutions across the world.
-He also advises Tagos, DockOn, the Eight Great Technologies Fund and Thomas Swan.
+He is a Senior Independent Director at Avanti plc, a global broadband satellite operator, and a non-executive director of Link Administration Holdings.
+He also advises npGroup, Tagos, DockOn, the Eight Great Technologies Fund and Omnio.
 He became a National Infrastructure Commissioner in April 2017.

-He is President of UK Space, co-chair of the UK Space Leadership Council a member of the CBI President’s Committee, a trustee and Vice Chair of the Disasters Emergency Committee, a trustee of ABESU and The Tech Partnership, and is a Companion of the Chartered Management Institute.
+He is President of UK Space, co-chair of the UK Space Leadership Council a member of the CBI President’s Committee, a trustee and Vice Chair of the Disasters Emergency Committee, a trustee of WWF UK, and is a Companion of the Chartered Management Institute.

 Recent previous roles include SID at ARM Holdings PLC, board member of the CBI, member of the Digital Economy Council and Chairman of DockOn AG.